RizkyRR/MyBlog/README.md

 2. Database files are located in the "_database" folder
 3. Don't forget to configure in the "application / config" folder
 4. For email config, it can be found in the Message and Auth controller files.
 Change according to your needs.
+5. To access the login page, you can enter the email admin@admin.com and the password is admin123

 # JUST IT, HOPE YOU ENJOY IT!